Welcome to Year 3 - information for Year 2 children and families joining the school in September 2021

 Welcome to Year 3

-Have a look at our Padlet page, which explains more about life in Year 3.
+Have a look at the 'Welcome to Year 3' Padlet page, which the Year 3 team put together last Summer, to welcome the current cohort of Y3 children.
+It explains more about life in Year 3 and introduces the teachers.
 The school uses Padlet links to share information with parents/carers about the year group's curriculum, the activities the children are involved with and home learning.

 Current Year 3 Teaching Arrangements